 Although dogs are often the much larger of the two animals, cats are inherently creatures who need much more protein and meat in their diet, and this is reflected in cat food overall.

 Dogs gain their nutritional benefits from an often surprisingly wide number of different food groups, which is perhaps why your pup is always oh so curious about whatever it is you are having to eat.

 Overall, the high level of meat protein in cat food, as opposed to dog food, will, if your dog eats it regularly, eventually cause all kinds of dietary imbalances.

 Over the longer term, these can even lead to complications with your dog’s internal organs.

-That means not just an upset tummy or a strained gut, trying to process things it’s not used to – but also constipation, because there isn’t enough fibre in cat food to help keep your dog as regular as he or she needs to be.
+That means not just an upset tummy or a strained gut, trying to process things it’s not used to – but also constipation, because there isn’t enough fiber in cat food to help keep your dog as regular as he or she needs to be.

-The complications that come to your dog’s digestive and gastrointestinal systems from cat food can eventually mature into even more severe problems that most certainly require the attention of a well trained vet.
+The complications that come to your dog’s digestive and gastrointestinal systems from cat food can eventually mature into even more severe problems that most certainly require the attention of a well-trained vet.

 What happens if your dog eats cat food